UNCIDD/using-longleaf/README.md

 ## Workflow
 ### Checklist for submitting a slurm job
-- [ ] Do you know where on Longleaf are your data files (name and paths)?
+- [ ] Do you know where are your data files on Longleaf (name and paths)?
-- [ ] Do you know where on Longleaf is your app’s script (name and path)?
+- [ ] Do you know where is your app’s script  on Longleaf (name and path)?
 - [ ] Test that you have the correct modules loaded
 - [ ] Test that your app works locally (on a small data sample if necessary)
-- [ ] Test your app’s command by typing it and hitting Cntl^C a few SECONDS later.
+- [ ] Test your app’s command by typing it and hitting Crtl^C a few SECONDS later.
 Fix typos and not found errors.
 - [ ] Add checkpoints and print to your code to see movement while it's running, or do intermediate files.
 - [ ] Include full path references to files and scripts in your SLURM (e.g.: /nas/longleaf/home/myonyen/scripts/abc.py)
-- [ ] Use seff <job_id> command on an old jobs (yours or labmate’s)
+- [ ] Use `seff <job_id>` command on an old jobs (yours or labmate’s)
-- [ ] Once you type sbatch …  Make a note of job id and description of what it is doing (vs your other jobs).
+- [ ] Once you type `sbatch …`  Make a note of job id and description of what it is doing (vs your other jobs).
 - [ ] Last step, efficiency!
 Type: `seff <job id>` to inform next time best memory and time settings.
 - [ ] Tailor SLURM for next round of jobs based on what memory/time previously successful jobs actually used/needed.